 What do I need to know about e-invoicing

 E-invoicing is designed to reduce errors and delays, by sending your invoices directly to your customers’ accounting system.
-You can now send your invoice from Xero and it will arrive in your customer’s accounting system ready to be approved and paid.Learn more
+You can now send and receive your invoice from Xero and it will arrive in your customer’s accounting system ready to be approved and paid.Learn more

-What are some of the benefits of e-invoicing
+What are some of the benefits?

-Frequently asked questions about e-invoicing
+Frequently asked questions

 When you choose to send an e-invoice to a customer, Xero will check if your customer is registered to receive them.
 If your customer hasn’t registered, Xero will let you know and you’ll be prompted to send the invoice as a regular online invoice.